+Figure 10b-6 – Example of masking in the GML format

 Unsupported GML functionality

 Support for GML 3.2.1 and GML 3.3 geometries not defined in ISO 19107 is not included.
 Specifically, this means CircleByCenterPoint and ArcByCenterPoint (as defined in GML 3.2.1) are not supported, nor are the compact geometry encodings defined in GML 3.3.
-S-100 Edition 2.0.0 provides different definitions for arc and circles by center point and radius.

 The temporal model and temporal primitives defined in ISO 19108, including temporal positions, instants, time periods, are not supported.
 S-100 data should code dates and times as thematic attributes.